On the last track we discussed adjusting to a new life. Three

 mention specific behaviors by asking, "Jimmy I noticed you kicking

 your foot into the carpet a lot.
 You seem frustrated.
-How you
+Would you

 like to tell me how you feel?"